FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Prado research.
 More information is included under the topic Early Prado History in all our PDF Extended History products.

 Another 367 words(26 lines of text) are included under the topic Early Prado Notables in all our PDF Extended History products.

 An examination of many early immigration records reveals that people bearing the name Prado arrived in North America very early:

-Prado Settlers in the United States in the 19th Century
+Prado Settlers in United States in the 19th Century

-Prado Settlers in the United States in the 20th Century
+Prado Settlers in United States in the 20th Century

 The Prado Family Crest was acquired from the Houseofnames.com archives.
 The Prado Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.